 There is a renewed requirement for stimulating the knowledge transfer activities and outcomes produced in science and scientific innovation into business and society.
 This requirement are in many cases translated into requisites for funding for EGI members in such a way that knowledge transfer is not anymore a nice-to-have, but has become essential for sustainability/survival.
 Moreover, H2020 programmes include an ‘impact’ section that aims to go beyond the exploitation and dissemination plan at the end of each project.
 From now on, EGI-related H2020 proposals need to demonstrate that outcomes have a positive impact onto business and society from day 1 of the initiative.
 Strengthening the relationship with the business sector EGI is also fundamental part of the Open Science Commons strategy and a way to show the leadership that has been asked to take.

 In order to achieve this, EGI needs a network of people with skills in business development, backed with specific, co-ordinated organisational structures, and dedicated personnel resources to establish fluid and sustained relationships with other partners for the creation of these value networks.
 One of the main issues to-date was having no dedicated effort within the EGI community to reaching out to the private sector.
 In spite of some efforts and some encouraging examples, the initiatives for business engagement have not yet progressed towards any meaningful impact.
 At local level there are few good examples, but they are the result of the individual initiative of some NGIs that have a clear mandate by the national or local administration, which is not the case in many other NGIs.
-Despite EGI members have for many years engaged a variety of research communities with mature structures, procedures and expertise for this engagement, but there is no structure or procedures for business engagement, which includes activities such as identifying the SMEs with interest to collaborate, have a clear value proposition, and create a formal engagement relationship with its associated business model.
+Despite EGI members have for many years engaged a variety of research communities with mature structures, procedures and expertise for this engagement, but there was no structure or procedures for business engagement, which includes activities such as identifying the SMEs with interest to collaborate, have a clear value proposition, and create a formal engagement relationship with its associated business model.

-The EGI community recently defined a ’Business Engagement programme’ to help the community overcome these barriers.
+Therefore, the EGI community recently defined a ’Business Engagement programme’ to help the community overcome these barriers.
 The programm is a framework underlying the specific future joint activities between EGI members and the different representatives of the business sector.
 The programme defines:

 Potential areas of collaborations between EGI members and industry: